realkalash/fluent_gpt_app/README.md

 1. Download the Fluent GPT App from [GitHub Releases](#).
 2. Follow the installation instructions specific to your OS.
-3. (Only windows) For using Search files functionality.
-Download the Everything search engine from [here](https://www.voidtools.com/support/everything/command_line_interface/) and place it inside the app folder.
-4. Download and install python from [here](https://www.python.org/downloads/).
+3. To use Python download and install python from [here](https://www.python.org/downloads/).

 ---
-(optional)

 ### Using ChatGPT from OpenAI